 General guide to the Bachelor's degree

-The Bachelor's programme is comprised of three years of 60 European Credits (EC).
+The Bachelor's programme comprises three years of 60 European Credits (EC).
 Each year is divided into four periods (quarters) of 15 EC of courses.

 First-year courses lay the foundation in knowledge and skills for all areas of the Bachelor's programme.
 The first year, however, also serves as a filter: if you are able to pass all first year courses, you should be able to handle the rest of the programme as well.
-If you fail to pass a minimum amount of EC in the first year, you can not continue the programme (See the appropriate section on Binding Study Advice in this prospectus).
+If you fail to pass a minimum amount of EC in the first year, you can not continue the programme (See Binding Study Advice).